jacobrosenthal/microbitv2-rs/README.md

 * `cargo make --env APP=2 pkg`

-This signed package can be upload to the device via the [nrfConnect](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile)
+This signed package can be upload to the device via the [nrfConnect](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile).
+Connect to the device, and choose the DFU icon, and select your package to upload.

-Note if you want to go back to using probe-run you'll need to go back to prerequisites and erease the device and reupload the softdevice to get rid of the secured bootloader.
+Finally for distributing for real you'll need to generate your own private key (and keep it private) and recreate the bootloader for your new public key.

-Finally for distributing for real you'll need to generate your own private key (and keep it private) and you may want to customize the bootloader as well.
+Note if you want to go back to using probe-run you'll need to go back to prerequisites and erease the device and reupload just the softdevice to get rid of the secured bootloader.

 ## Troubleshooting